goat-systems/go-tezos/ExampleTools/delegationPayout/README.md

 ./delegatePayout -delegateaddr=tz1TDSmoZXwVevLTEvKCTHWpomG76oC9S2fJ -cycles=7-10 -report=true -fee=0.05
 ```

-It will produce a similar report as we saw below, but with multiple commitments in a contract:
+It will produce a similar report as we saw above, but with multiple commitments in a contract:

 ```
 [